BMC-CS-113/BMC-CS-113.github.io/labs/Lab03.md

 ## 4.1 Even Length

 Write a method, `isEvenLength`, which returns true if the given String has an even number of characters and false otherwise.
-Use the ternary operator.
 Implement tests in main to check your answer.
 For example,

 - `isEvenLength("cat")` returns false